Matsilagi/Zombie-Survival-v1.11-Fix/README.md

 	* (*)Attempt #1 on fixing zombies getting rewarded with human weapons.

 2024/07/14
-	* (+)Added custom voices for lots of "Valve-friendly" playermodels (G-String, HL2 Survivor, Cyber Diver, Obsidian Conflict, just to name a few)
+	* (+)Added custom voices for lots of "Valve-friendly" playermodels.
+(G-String, HL2 Survivor, Cyber Diver, Obsidian Conflict, just to name a few)
 	* (+)Started categorizing valve-friendly playermodels to have voice packs.

 2024/07/13